Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Introduction

-While most research on privacy attacks has concentrated on ANNs, there is limited exploration within neuromorphic computing, particularly with Spiking Neural Networks (SNNs).
-Designed to emulate the dynamic behavior of biological neurons~\cite{ghosh2009spiking}, SNNs process information through discrete, temporally encoded spikes~\cite{roy2019towards}, enabling them to handle time-sensitive data efficiently~\cite{hong2017tafc}.
+Designed to replicate the dynamic behavior of biological neurons~\cite{ghosh2009spiking}, SNNs process information through discrete, temporally encoded spikes~\cite{roy2019towards}, enabling them to handle time-sensitive data efficiently~\cite{hong2017tafc}.
 Their suitability for edge computing~\cite{shi2016edge} and resource-constrained environments further enhances their value, as SNNs effectively process real-world spatiotemporal patterns~\cite{wang2018learning}.
 This capability positions SNNs as a promising alternative to traditional neural networks for applications requiring dynamic, real-time data processing.
+While the security of SNNs has been investigated in the literature~\cite{date21,ijcnn20}, relatively little attention has been given to their privacy-preserving capabilities.

 This work addresses the privacy concerns associated with SNNs through a structured investigation of three core areas: (i) the resilience of ANN and SNN models to Membership Inference Attacks (MIAs), (ii) the factors influencing the privacy-preserving properties of SNNs, and (iii) the privacy-utility trade-off in ANN and SNN models using the DPSGD algorithm.